Stay up-to date with MET News

 Education Qualification: Students applying for the course must have passed 10+2, American 12th grade, IB with not less than 45%.

 The Arts group subjects will be referred to as the preferred qualification of MET BA Media.

 Mode of Payment : Net Banking | Credit Card | Debit Card | Paytm | Other

-MAHE will release the MET 2024 application form on the official website, manipal.edu.
-Students who want to take the Manipal BTech exam can fill out the MET application form 2024.
-Before applying, candidates should fullfill the qualifying requirements.
+MAHE released the MET exam 2024 application form on the official website, manipal.edu.
+Students who want to take the Manipal BTech exam can fill out the MET application form 2024 until March 15, 2024.
+Before applying, candidates should fulfil the qualifying requirements.
 Those who are eligible must submit the MET 2024 application form before the deadline.
-MET 2024 application form will be accepted online only.
-The processes for completing the application form of MET 2024 are outlined below.
+MET 2024 application forms will be accepted online only.
+The steps for completing the application form of MET 2024 are outlined below.

 How to fill MET 2024 Application Form

 The application process generally involves the following steps:

 Registration: Candidates need to register themselves on the official website of MAHE by providing basic details such as name, email ID, mobile number, and password.

 Filling the Application Form: After successful registration, candidates need to log in to their account and fill in the application form.
 They need to provide their personal, educational, and contact details, along with uploading their scanned photograph and signature.